By Nicole Hahn, Registered Dietician, Banner–University Medical Center Phoenix

 Alcohol

-Fruits and vegetables
+Fruits and veggies

-Foods that may help relieve GERD symptoms include:
+Foods that can help relieve GERD symptoms

 - Ginger